RTEMS/rtems-docs/c-user/key_concepts.md

 ### Object Ids

-an object id is a unique 32-bit unsigned integer value which uniquely identifies an object instance. object ids are passed as arguments to many directives in rtems and rtems translates the id to an internal object pointer. the efficient manipulation of object ids is critical to the performance of some
+An object id is a unique 32-bit unsigned integer value which uniquely identifies an object instance. object ids are passed as arguments to many directives in rtems and rtems translates the id to an internal object pointer. the efficient manipulation of object ids is critical to the performance of some